hanabi/hanabi.github.io/Reference.md

 * First, see the above section "Junk Ejection (with Trash)".
 * Normally, if a player performs a *5's Chop Move* on a trash card, it would signal a *Finesse* on all of the cards leading up to the 5.
-* If the very next player sees that **they will only have to blind-play one card in their hand to fuffill the *Finesse***, then they should assume that it is a *Finesse*.
+* If the very next player sees that **they will only have to blind-play one card in their hand to fulfill the *Finesse***, then they should assume that it is a *Finesse*.
-* If the very next player sees that they would have to blind-play two or more cards in their hand to fuffill the *Finesse*, then a *Finesse* is unlikely.
+* If the very next player sees that they would have to blind-play two or more cards in their hand to fulfill the *Finesse*, then a *Finesse* is unlikely.
 Instead, players agree that this signals an *Ejection* and that the next player should play their *Second Finesse Position*.
 * After the *Ejection*, the player receiving the 5 clue will knows that they have trash on their chop.
 * For example, in a 5-player game:
   * It is the *Mid-Game* and all of the 2's are played on the stacks.